 Advisor to the International Sustainable Tourism Initiative, Harvard T.H.
 Chan School of Public Health

-Vicente J. Molés has worked in the tourism sector for more than twenty-five years, from local and tourist destinations to a worldwide perspective, with experience in a diverse spectrum of institutions like the Valencian Government in Spain, European Commission in Brussels, Spanish Agency for International Co-operation and Development (AECID) in Bolivia, and the World Tourism Organization's (UNWTO) Themis Foundation as director, and the Inter-American Development Bank (IDB) in Brazil.
+Vicente J. Molés has worked in the tourism sector for more than thirty years, from local and tourist destinations to a worldwide perspective, with experience in a diverse spectrum of institutions like the Valencian Government in Spain, European Commission in Brussels, Spanish Agency for International Co-operation and Development (AECID) in Bolivia, and the World Tourism Organization's (UNWTO) Themis Foundation as director, and the Inter-American Development Bank (IDB) in Brazil.
 His experience covers issues related to strategic planning, sustainable tourism, and learning and management of development programs and projects within public and international institutions.
-Currently, he is supporting several institutions and acting as adviser of the International Sustainable Tourism Initiative (ISTI) at the Center for Health and the Global Environment, Harvard T.H.
+Currently, he is supporting several institutions and acting as adviser of the International Sustainable Tourism Initiative (ISTI) at Harvard T.H.
 Chan School of Public Health.
-He is also Visiting Scientist at the Center for Health and the Global Environment.
-Molés received a doctorate in industrial engineering from the Polytechnic University of Valencia and a master's degree in hotel and tourism management from the University of Valencia in Spain.
+He was also Visiting Scientist at the Center for Health and the Global Environment at Harvard University.
+Since 2016, Molés has led the international consulting practice, Sustainable Planet Advisors, supporting destination management organizations (DMOs) in fostering sustainable tourism and promoting participative planning processes using new technologies.
+Molés received a doctorate cum laude in industrial engineering from the Polytechnic University of Valencia and a master's degree in hotel and tourism management from the University of Valencia in Spain.

 - PhD Polytechnic University of Valencia, Spain